paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-601-safety.md

 **(h) Damage Prevention Process Defined.—** In this section, the term “damage prevention process” means a process that incorporates the principles described in sections 60114(b), 60114(d), and 60114(e).

-**(i) Authorization of Appropriations.—** There is authorized to be appropriated to the Secretary to provide grants under this section $1,500,000 for each of fiscal years 2012 through 2015.
+**(i) Authorization of Appropriations.—** There is authorized to be appropriated to the Secretary to provide grants under this section $1,500,000 for each of fiscal years 2021 through 2023.
 Such funds shall remain available until expended.

 ### Statutory Notes

 #### Amendments
+2020—Subsec. (i).
+Pub.
+L. 116–260 substituted “fiscal years 2021 through 2023” for “fiscal years 2012 through 2015”.

 2012—Subsec. (a)(3).
 Pub.
 L. 112–90, § 3(b), added par.
 (3).

 Subsec. (i).
 Pub.
 L. 112–90, § 32(d), added subsec. (i).